-Drink plenty of water and sugar-free drinks though out the evening.
+Drink plenty of water and sugar-free drinks though out the evening. (non fasting hours) Avoid caffeinated drinks such as fizzy drinks, tea and coffee.

 Keep sensible portions in mind and follow the same guidelines for healthy eating that you do the rest of the year with an emphasis on whole grains, lean sources of meat, fish and poultry, small amounts of heart-healthy fats and limit added sugars.